A WordPress-native Feedbucket alternative

 Is Reviso a Feedbucket alternative?

-Yes — both let clients leave annotated feedback on a live site with no login.
-Reviso is Bricks-native, resolves feedback inside the builder, stores data on your own server, and starts free rather than at $39/mo.
+Yes – both let clients leave annotated feedback on a live site with no login.
+Reviso is WordPress-native, resolves feedback inside the builder, stores data on your own server, and starts free rather than at $39/mo.

 Where is the feedback stored?